neo4j-field/neo4j-arrow/KHOP.md

 ## Optimizations in this 2-hop Implementation

-A few optimizations were used to get what I'd consider "ok" performance, where I'd consider "ok" performance to be _100-200 nodes/s on a dense graph with supernodes_.
+A few optimizations were used to get what I'd consider "ok" performance, where I'd consider "ok" performance to be generating _100-200 complete 2-hop subgraph/s on a dense graph with supernodes_.

 ### Edge Packing